 How to apply

 To apply for a postgraduate research courses within Informatics, please use the University of Sussex online postgraduate application system.

 There are three types of application:

-- Advertised Scholarship for a funded research project - Ocassionally there are studentships associated with a specific research project that is funded, for example by a Research Council.
+- Scholarship for a funded research project - These are studentships associated with a specific research project that is funded, for example by a Research Council.
 The topic of the research will be determined by the nature of the project.
 Such studentships are typically advertised on www.jobs.ac.uk and on specialist email lists in the area of research, in addition to the School and University webpages.
 Check in the advert if there is a separate application form required in addition to your online application.

 Standard application - These are applications from students who have an interest in a particular area or specific topic.
 Finding a potential supervisor and writing a research proposal are key parts of the application process.